 Sustainable investing, specifically, means investing in companies that follow sustainable practices in their business activities.
 Sometimes, the kind of accounting framework used is referred to as the “triple bottom line,” meaning a company’s financial decisions include a focus on people, profits, and the planet.

-This article will address the broader meaning of sustainability; related terms such as environmental, social, and governance (ESG) investing; and ways that you can invest in sustainability.
+This article will address the broader meaning of sustainability; related terms such as environmental, social, and governance (ESG) investing; and ways you can invest in sustainability.

 What Is Sustainability?